gourabdg47/gourabdg47.github.io/_posts/2025-04-06-governance & compliance.md

 ---
 ##### **Centralized Structures**

 - **Definition**: A hierarchy where decision-making authority rests with a single leader or small group (e.g., CEO, executive team).
+Top-down

 - **Roles**: